microsoft/AustraliaBuildingFootprints/README.md

 #### Stage 2: Polygonization
 ![](/images/polygonization.jpg)

+### Is there any technical improvement used in this round than previous ones?
+To train models for Australia we only had a few thousand building labels, which made it hard to rely only on supervised training.
+Typically we’ve used hundreds of thousands or best case tens of millions of building labels for training.
+In order to create a good and robust model for Australia we took advantage of self-supervised training and unsupervised domain adaptation techniques to leverage our training data from other countries and domains.
+We believe this is a good proof of concept to scale to building extraction to the whole world.

 ### Evaluation set metrics
 Australia evaluation set contains 6,785 buildings from several diverse and represenative regions.